Skip to Main Content

 2. Learn new technical skills.

-3. Learn how to explain scientific concepts to a lay audience.
+3. Explain scientific concepts to a lay audience.

 5. Give a formal research presentation to scientists.